-Art. no. 3213629en
+Art. no. 3213998en

 Congratulations on your decision to purchase a KTM motorcycle.
-You are now the owner of a state-of-the-art sports motorcycle that will give you and your child enormous pleasure if you service and maintain it accordingly.
+You are now the owner of a state-of-the-art, sporty motorcycle that will continue to give you and your child pleasure for a long time if you maintain it properly.